 The development version (master branch) on github is currently halfway through a very significant refactoring/rewrite.
 I don’t recommend it for production use!
 However, there is also a 0.97-maintenance branch on github, which is much more likely to be functional if you wanted to follow development.

 For Cacti users, the best place for a quick question or howto is the Weathermap board on the Cacti forums.

 For everyone else, and for specific bug reports, there’s the Github Issues system.
 This makes it easier to track those issues, and whether they are resolved.

 For old-school internet folks there’s still a (very low traffic) mailing list, now hosted on Google Groups.

 Lastly, you could e-mail me.
 Generally, I’d rather you used a public forum, so other people might also benefit from the work involved in solving the problem.
 If your question can be rewritten as either “I didn’t read the manual and I want you to explain this”, or “I didn’t read the manual and I want you to do this for me”, then we can talk about rates to do that – I have a day job, so it’s not that often that I do this.

 And absolutely last:

 A few people have asked about donating money, or otherwise saying thanks.
-If you'd like to do that, there's my Amazon UK wishlist, a hardly ever updated Amazon US wishlist or cold hard cash via Paypal or Bitcoin (ask me).
-Typically any money is used for weathermap-related expenses, such as web-hosting, the domain name, development tools or other related things - over the years, Weathermap has 'cost' perhaps $1000 in expenses, and thousands of hours in coding and support time.
+If you’d like to do that, there’s my Amazon UK wishlist, a hardly ever updated Amazon US wishlist or cold hard cash via Paypal or Bitcoin (ask me).
+I know a lot of companies don’t have any way to do this (“pay for free things??”) – if you happen to have nice swag (stickers, shirts, toys) and a marketing list, I like nice marketing swag!
+Typically any money is used for weathermap-related expenses, such as web-hosting, the domain name, development tools or other related things – over the years, Weathermap has ‘cost’ perhaps $1000 in expenses, and thousands of hours in coding and support time.